simbaleeroy/hackathon/README.md

 # hackathon
-A weekend hackathon by JSU and Southwest Airlines ~~ Team Yosima ~ Successfully created a web app for ten year heart rate predictions
+A weekend hackathon by JSU and Southwest Airlines ~~ Team Yosima ~ Successfully created a machine learning model for ten year heart disease prediction and deployed it on a web app

  The framingham Heart Study is a long term cardiovascular study of residents of Framingham Massachussets.
 A series of clinical trials were conducted on a group of patients, and risk factors such as BMI, their blood pressure, and cholesterol levels were recorded.